Baqend/guide/src/index.md

 ## Read

-If an object is persisted it can be loaded by id.
-This method is very handy with custom ids.
+If an object is persisted it can be loaded by its id (aka primary key).
+This method is very handy with custom (i.e. non-generated) ids.
 ```js
 DB.Todo.load('Todo1').then(function(todo) {
   console.log(todo.name); //'My first Todo'
 });
 ```

-If an object ist loaded from the Baqend all its attributes, collections and embedded objects will be loaded.
+If an object ist loaded from Baqend all its attributes, collections and embedded objects will be loaded, too.
 References to other entities will not be loaded by default.
 For more details see the [Persistence](#persistence) chapter.

 When you load the same object a second time, the object will be loaded from the local cache.
-This ensures that you always get the same object instance for the same object id.
+This ensures that you always get the same object instance for a given object id.

 ```js
 DB.Todo.load('Todo1').then(function(todo1) {